kubermatic/docs/content/kubeone/master/tutorials/creating_clusters/_index.en.md

 +++
-title = "Creating a Kubernetes Cluster" date = 2021-02-10T12:00:00+02:00
-weight = 1
-enableToc = true
+title = "Learn how to create a highly available kubernetes cluster" description = "In this tutorial, we’re going to show how to use Kubermatic KubeOne to create a highly-available Kubernetes cluster.
+Reach out to learn more in details." date = 2021-02-10T12:00:00+02:00 weight = 1 enableToc = true